Algebras of Information. An Axiomatic Foundation: The Boolean case

-For later reference let's also consider the dual of an \textit{algebraic} Boolean information algebra with finite elements $\Psi_{f}$.
-Then $(\Psi,\leq)$ is a complete lattice and, therefore, $(\Psi,\leq_{op})$ is a complete lattice too.
+For later reference let's also consider the dual of an \textit{compact} Boolean information algebra with finite elements $\Phi_{f}$.
+Then $(\Phi,\leq)$ is a complete lattice and, therefore, $(\Phi,\leq_{op})$ is a complete lattice too.
 Define the set

 whose elements are called \textit{cofinite}.
-Density in $\Psi$ leads by de Morgan laws to
+Density in $\Phi$ leads by de Morgan laws to

 Similary, strong density implies